Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Results

 with $a$ being a proportionality factor related to fluctuations of the decay caused by a single TLS (see S.I.
-II.C.2) This model assumes that TLS defects are the dominant source of energy relaxation \cite{you2022stabilizing}.
+II.C.2 for the derivation).
+This model assumes that TLS defects are the dominant source of energy relaxation \cite{you2022stabilizing}.
 We find that all qubits, regardless of the fabrication method, can be described with the same proportionality factor $a$.
+Note that the approximation in \autoref{eq:square_equation} breaks down for $T_1$ values larger than the interval studied here.
+For details, see S.I.
+II.C.2.

-The observed relation between $\langle T_1\rangle$ and $\sigma_{T1}$, suggests that as the qubit lifetimes increase, the stability decreases, which needs to be taken into account when using the QPU.
-In addition, the experimental results show that qubits fabricated with our subtractive CMOS-compatible approach are as stable as superconducting qubits fabricated with the traditional lift-off methods.
+The observed relation between $\langle T_1\rangle$ and $\sigma_{T1}$, suggests that as the qubit lifetimes increase, the stability decreases, which needs to be taken into account for the QPU operation.
+In addition, the experimental results show that qubits fabricated with our subtractive CMOS-compatible approach are as stable as superconducting qubits fabricated with the traditional lift-off methods, indicating very similar overall TLS behavior regardless of the fabrication method.